 Part of the Following Group

 There are no reviews for the Commodore 64 release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 SequelThere was an unreleased sequel to Manic Miner called Mattie Goes Mining.
 The idea for this title was to improve upon the Commodore 64 version of Manic Miner.
 This may have included the use of multi-color graphics and other graphical or sonic improvements.
 There was once a news article about the title (the source is unknown) which says that the game was at an "advanced state" at the time of the article.
 They stated that there would be "many improvements" to the original game to take advantage of the Commodore 64.
 That was all that was ever heard of the game, and it never surfaced anywhere.
 Just who was developing the title is unknown as well.

-The game was voted #2 in the "Top 25 Platformers of All Time" poll
+- May 2007 (Issue #37) - #2 in the "Top 25 Platformers of All Time" poll